mattpascoe/dotfiles/README.md

 A way to keep track of my common dotfile settings.. patterned of of bpd808s stuff Mostly useful on macs but should work on linux boxes as well

+Run setup.sh and it will perform a few setup options for you.

 iTerm2
 ------